iina/iina/CONTRIBUTING.md

   - `PlayerCore` should only contain logic that controls playback.
 - Window related logic should be in `MainWindowController`.
   - `windowDidLoad()`: stuff that should be done once
-  - `windowDidOpen()`: stuff that should be done every time when window shown, like resetting some UI components
+  - `windowDidOpen()`: stuff that should be done every time when window shown, like resetting some UI components.
+Note that window is not necessarily loaded here.
   - `windowWillClose()`: release / deinitialize

 ## How to Contribute

+0. **Please open an issue before actually starting doing something** to make sure that there's not someone else working on the same feature.
 1. Fork and clone the repository
 2. Follow [the guide to build with pre-compiled dylibs in README.md](README.md#use-pre-compiled-dylibs)
 3. Open `iina.xcworkspace`.